starco20/covid-tracker-Jos/README.md

 "# covid-tracker-Jos"

 # Quick Review
-This app can show data in the world of the virus COVIN-19 the global, and in indonesian
+This app can show data in the world of the virus COVIN-19 the global, and in indonesian with more detail

 # Screenshot
 ![Screenshot_20200513-072100](https://user-images.githubusercontent.com/63180549/81755509-90747c80-94eb-11ea-87a0-19d6c67c92b9.png)